 Can Medical Cannabis Help Grave’s Disease?
 Final Thoughts

 Secondly, cannabis could help Grave’s disease by alleviating some of its symptoms like weight loss and insomnia.
-Finally, CBD could help to suppress the immune system to treat this autoimmune disorder from its root cause.

 That said, research specifically into cannabis for Grave’s disease is lacking.
 Furthermore, Grave’s disease is a serious condition, and cannabis is not a substitute for proper medical care.
 Never stop taking any prescribed medications unless your physician directs you to do so, and be sure to consult a doctor before using medical marijuana for Grave’s disease.